 - Make sure your phone is accessible and adequately charged.
-Consider a portable phone charger so you can stay in communication. - Be familiar with where the emergency blue light phones are located on campus.
+Consider using a portable phone charger. - Be familiar with where the emergency blue light phones are located on campus.

 - Refrain from using dimly lit shortcuts with less foot traffic. - Travel in groups when possible. - Be alert and aware of your surroundings.
-Avoid unnecessary distractions, such as the use of headphones. - If you feel unsafe walking on campus, please call 410-455-5555.
-A uniformed student Police Aide, Police Officer, or Security Guard will accompany students and employees from one on campus location to another.
+Avoid unnecessary distractions, such as using headphones. - If you feel unsafe walking on campus, request a safety escort by calling UMBC Police at 410-455-5555.